Skip to contents

 covariates

-Predictor variables for local regression.
+Predictor variables for local regression, supplied at pool locations.
 Can be a numeric vector (single covariate), matrix, data.frame, or SpatRaster.
 Must have exactly the same number of rows/cells as pool.
 Column/layer names carry through to output.
 These variables are NOT used for the analog search itself – only for regression within each neighborhood.

 max_geog